kenthehacker/os_lab_1/README.md

-question, the kernel is waiting for a longer period of time meaning higher chance something with a higher priority needs to run so we make the CPU run another process while the timer is expiring; however, the number of involuntary context switches did not increase with multi threadingm Most likely because we're spreading out our work over 4 different cores and these threads won't interefere with each other as well as the fact that the PI is not running anything intensive meaning there's no need for involuntary switches. involuntary switches is a bad thing.
+question, the kernel is waiting for a longer period of time meaning higher chance something with a higher priority needs to run so we make the CPU run another process while the timer is expiring; however, the number of involuntary context switches did not increase with multi threading, most likely because we're spreading out our work over 4 different cores and these threads won't interefere with each other as well as the fact that the PI is not running anything intensive meaning there's no need for involuntary switches. involuntary switches is a bad thing.